Decstasy/ovh-nagios-service-expiry-check/README.md

         register                        1
 }
 ```
-**There is also the custom variable SERVER_NAME as the provider's server name may be different from your hostname - you can get it in your webinterface.*
+**There is also the custom variable SERVER_NAME as the providers server name may be different from your hostname - you can get it in your webinterface.*

 ### Configure nagios - Clouds
-I suggest to configure a cloud as a host and perform the expiry check as host check.
+I suggest to configure a cloud as a host and perform the expiry check as a host check.
 In this example configuring a private cloud from ovh.
 Please, alter the following definitions for your needs...
-You can get the possible parameters and values by executing the script with -h parameter.
+You can get the possible parameters and values by executing the script with the "-h" parameter.

 First you will need a new command:
 ```